rpy2/rpy2/doc/source/robjects_oop.rst

 Working with R's OOPs
 =====================

-Object-Oriented Programming can a achieved in R, but in more than one way.
-Beside the *official* S3 and S4 systems, there is a rich ecosystem of alternative implementations of objects (aroma, or proto are two such systems).
+Object-Oriented Programming can be achieved in R, but in more than one way.
+Beside the *official* S3 and S4 systems, there is a rich ecosystem of alternative implementations of objects, like aroma, or proto.

 S3 objects
 ----------